San Diego, Californialemonlaw2022-09-30T00:59:00-07:00

 A copy of all transaction documents

-California auto dealer fraud law also protects you against oral misrepresentations, “bait and switch” tactics and other forms of fraud.
-If you purchased a certified vehicle, our trusted San Diego certified pre-owned auto attorney can help you understand what your options are and how is best to move forward with a claim.
+This law also protects you against oral misrepresentations, “bait and switch” tactics, and other forms of fraud.
+If you purchased a certified vehicle, our legal team at our San Diego auto fraud law firm can help you understand what your options are and how best to move forward with a claim.

 What My Clients Think…